I was a female keynote speaker for an HR conference last year, where I had the most outstanding and memorable speech introduction ever.

 His witty and clever way of introducing me to the audience inspired me to consider what makes up a great speech introduction.

 The purpose of introducing a guest speaker is to create a bond with the audience and build credibility for the speaker.
-Usually, the speaker bio helps with the credibility part.
+Usually, the keynote speaker’s bio helps with the credibility part.
 It's up to you to make it personalized.

 Steps to the perfect personalized guest speaker introduction:

-- Get the facts.
 Every guest speaker has a bio or standard introduction.
 Get that introduction and use it as the base of your remarks.
-Ask the keynote speaker how much liberty they will give you to ad lib.
-Get this in writing so they can't sue you later (kidding).
+Ask the keynote speaker how much liberty they will give you to ad-lib.
+Get this in writing so they can't sue you later (kidding!).

-- After the interview, suse out the important and interesting information and skip anything too personal or detailed.
-Be aware that asking these questions can reveal some priceless humor... ( ie- the biggest mistake I have made lately is I forgot to take out the trash) that will add some zip to your introduction.
+After the interview, suss out the important and interesting information and skip anything too personal or detailed.
+Be aware that asking these questions can reveal some priceless humor... ( i.e- the biggest mistake I have made lately is I forgot to take out the trash) that will add some zip to your introduction.
 Keep your intro short, the audience is there to see the keynote speaker, not you.